NextDev65/ScriptBox/appscmd/.README/choco-un.md

 1. Open a command prompt with administrator privileges. (to allow it to make system changes)

-2. Run the script by executing the following command: `choco-un <package-name>`
+2. Run the script by executing the following command: `choco-un "package-name"`

 This will uninstall the specified Chocolatey package along with its dependencies.